Nowruz: India

 Artistic impression of a Nowruz celebration in the Mughal Empire during the reign of Jahangir, depicted as part of the St. Petersburg Album of the Russian Academy of Sciences.

 The tradition of Nowruz in Northern India dates back to the Mughal Empire; the festival was celebrated for 19 days with pomp and gaiety in the realm.
 However, it further goes back to the Parsi Zoroastrian community in Western India, who migrated to the Indian subcontinent from Persia during the Muslim conquest of Persia of 636–651 CE.

 In the Princely State of Hyderabad, Nowruz (Nauroz) was one of the four holidays where the Nizam would hold a public Darbar, along with the two official Islamic holidays and the sovereign's birthday.
 Prior to Asaf Jahi rule in Hyderabad, the Qutb Shahi dynasty celebrated Nowruz with a ritual called Panjeri, and the festival was celebrated by all with great grandeur.

 A popular Deccani Urdu poem written by the founder of Hyderabad, Muhammad Quli Qutb Shah, is recited in the Deccan region on Nauroz:

 Iran

 Nowruz is a two-week celebration that marks the beginning of the New Year in Iran's official Solar Hijri calendar.
 The celebration includes four public holidays from the first to the fourth day of Farvardin, the first month of the Iranian calendar, usually beginning on 21 March.
 On the Eve of Nowruz, the fire festival Chaharshanbe Suri is celebrated.
-Following the 1979 Revolution, some radical elements from the Islamic government attempted to suppress Nowruz, considering it a pagan holiday and a distraction from Islamic holidays.
+Following the 1979 Iranian Revolution, some radical elements from the Islamic government attempted to suppress Nowruz, considering it a pagan holiday and a distraction from Islamic holidays.
 Nowruz has been politicized, with political leaders making annual Nowruz speeches.